Configure Crude Complexities(2019) /

 2-channel looped video installation

-Joseph Cutts is interested in the aesthetics and intricacies of bespoke manufacturing, and the moments when automated mass-production processes are interrupted or augmented by human intervention to produce unexpected outcomes.
+Joseph Cutts is interested in the aesthetics and intricacies of bespoke manufacturing, and the moments when semi-automated mass-production processes are interrupted or augmented by human and mechanical intervention to produce unexpected outcomes.
 Filmed in Sheffield Forgemasters International and Lumsdale Glass Studio in Matlock, each highly specialised centres of production, Configure Crude Complexities considers the material properties of both heavy and fragile industries.

 The work focuses on the monotony of automated processes involved in the transformation of raw materials through metal forming and glass blowing.
 Rendering the processes of melting, boring, forming and reshaping as abstract frames on screen, the work explores the unexpected formal and rhythmic qualities within manufacturing itself, through a carefully choreographed sequence of observations.

 Trigger Happy Discipline